qdrant/qdrant-dotnet/README.md

 ```

 ---
-**IMPORTANT**
+**IMPORTANT NOTICE for .NET Framework**

 .NET Framework has limited supported for gRPC over HTTP/2, but it can be enabled by

 - Configuring qdrant to use TLS, and you **must** use HTTPS, so you will need to set up
 server certificate validation
-- Referencing System.Net.Http.WinHttpHandler 6.0.1 or later, and configuring
+- Referencing `System.Net.Http.WinHttpHandler` 6.0.1 or later, and configuring
 `WinHttpHandler` as the inner handler for `GrpcChannelOptions`

 The following example configures a client for .NET Framework to use TLS, validating